tc39/proposal-weakrefs/specs/weakrefs.md

 [Pre-weakref](pre-structure.svg) The first diagram shows the objects in an example scenario before weak references are used.

-  * A client gets the target (e.g., a file) from the service object (e.g., the file manager)
+  * A client gets the target (e.g., a remote reference) from the service object (e.g., the remote connection)
-  * The target allocates/uses Holdings to accomplish it's function (e.g., an internal file buffer)
+  * The target allocates/uses Holdings to accomplish it's function (e.g., a remote reference index)
   * The Service Object wants to clean up using the holdings after the target is "done"